reinarQ/Versioning-Introduction/README.md

 git log --stat -M
 show all commit logs with indication of any paths that moved

-GNORING PATTERNS
+# IGNORING PATTERNS
-Preventing unintentional staging or commiting of files
+### Preventing unintentional staging or commiting of files

 logs/
 *.notes